BelmuTM/Noble/README.md

    * **Twitter:** [@Belmu_](https://twitter.com/Belmu_)

 > I would like to thank the people from ShaderLabs for helping me understand and learn GLSL.
-> Thanks to the beta testers who helped me fix and deal with multiple issues concerning compatibility and such.
+> Thanks to the beta testers who helped me fix and deal with multiple issues.

 Please consider contacting me if needed.
 **Thanks for supporting this project!**